Bryan Collins relies on a simple system that captures notes and ideas that flow directly into his projects when he sits down to write.

 - Become a Writer Today, Bryan’s podcast

-- I Can’t Believe I’m a Dad, Bryan’s book (affiliate link to paperback)
+- I Can’t Believe I’m a Dad, Bryan’s book (paperback version, Amazon Affiliate link)

 - Bryan’s interview with me: Self-Publishing vs Traditional Publishing with Ann Kroeker